codificat/kubevirt-tutorial/labs/lab1/lab1.md

 $ ssh-add cnv_lab_rsa
 ```

-NOTE: The password for this RSA is 'fedora'
+**NOTE**: The password for this RSA is 'fedora'

 ### Connecting to your Instance

 This lab should be performed on **YOUR ASSIGNED INSTANCE** only, as *kubevirt-user* user, unless otherwise instructed.

-**_NOTE_**: Please be respectful and only connect to your assigned instance.
+**NOTE**: Please be respectful and only connect to your assigned instance.
 All instances on this lab use the **same** public key, so you could accidentally connect to the wrong system.
 If you have any issues, please inform an instructor/s.

 ```console
 $ ssh -i cnv_lab_rsa kubevirt-user@kubevirtlab-<number>.gce.sexylinux.net